-The internal audit function of the Management Company is carried out by BDO Advisory BV with Mr. Steven Cauwenberghs as responsible partner.
+The internal audit function of the Management Company is carried out by BDO Advisory BV.
 The internal auditor communicates its findings together with the management responses to these findings, in a yearly meeting to which the executive officers and the audit committee of QfG as well as the audit committee of the Management Company are invited.
 In addition thereto, the internal auditor has the authority to address any concern on a malfunction in the internal control system of the Management Company directly to the audit committee of QfG.